kosalasrilanka2/chatbot/README.md

 ### Chat Management Interface (Advanced)
 - Navigate to: `http://localhost:8000/chat/manage`
-- Full chat management interface for power users or agents
+- Full chat management interface for power users
 - Multiple conversation support with conversation list
+- Note: Most agents should use the main Agent Dashboard at `/agent`

 ## 🔧 Configuration